lilywang1988/academic-kickstart/content/authors/admin/_index.md

 My research topics include developing novel methods and their software for analyzing clustered event data, like alternating recurrent events, competing risks, and events with hierarchical structures.

-Moreover, as a research assistant for the University of Michigan Kidney Epidemiology and Cost Center (KECC).
-I am working on monitoring charts to track performance of dialysis facilities according to the mortality, readmission and hospitalizations.
+Moreover, as a research assistant for the University of Michigan Kidney Epidemiology and Cost Center (KECC), I am working on monitoring charts to track performance of dialysis facilities according to the mortality, readmission and hospitalizations.

 I am also passionate about recent progresses in machine learning methods and causal inference, and their increasing use in event data analysis.